 Creation Date: Sunday August 18th 2019

 The Guild has been undertaking various discussions amongst the membership to address the basic question "why are we here".
-As Guild membership has grown in the last few years (for which we are very happy ! ), it has become more difficult to maintain a clear sense of shared understanding in this regard.
+As Guild membership has grown in the last few years, it has become more difficult to maintain a clear sense of shared understanding in this regard.

 So, after much weeping, gnashing of teeth and renting of garments (yes, it's been pretty emotional and turbulent stuff), below is the current "draft statement" that the Guild Executive have on the table for member comment.
 So, if you have thoughts - speak now, or forever hold your peace and get back to wine making ...

 To nurture, promote and sustain the art of amateur grape and country wine making.